Interferometers

 mirror or half-mirror).
 This is simply a piece of glass whose surface is very thinly coated with silver.
 If you shine light at it, half the light passes straight through and half of it reflects back—so the beam-splitter is like a cross between an ordinary piece of glass and

 a mirror.
-One of the beams (known as the reference beam) shines onto a mirror and from there to a screen or camera.
-The other beam shines at or through
+One of the beams (known as the reference beam) shines onto a mirror and from there to a screen, camera,

-something you want to measure, onto a second mirror, back through the beam splitter,
+or other detector.
+The other beam shines at or through something you want to measure, onto a second mirror, back through the beam splitter, and onto the same screen.
+This second beam travels an extra distance

 (or in some other slightly different way) to the first beam, so it gets slightly out of step (out of phase).